tperry2x-uk/OpenXTalk-Community-DPE/docs/development/build-linux.md

 ## Dependencies

-LiveCode has several dependencies that are needed in order to build it on Linux.
+There are several dependencies that are needed in order to build it on Linux.
 In general, it is enough to install the tools and libraries that would be typically used to compile a GNOME application written in C++.

 Obviously, the exact packages required vary depending on which Linux distribution you use, and how recent it is.
 For examples of the packages you may need, please see the "Standard build environments" section later in this document.

 ## Build environment

-The LiveCode build obeys all of the standard make environment variables, including:
+The build obeys all of the standard make environment variables, including:

 * `CC`: C compiler command
 * `CXX`: C++ compiler command